dtcaciuc/conecerto_scoreboard/README.md

 > The file must start with a header row containing field names.

-You can also set `EVENT_NAME` envar to name the current event directly, however you'll need to update the value for every event, and so configuring the schedule instead is preferable.
+You can also set `EVENT_NAME` envar to name the current event directly, however using the schedule is much easier since you can set it once and forget about it (unless some of the event dates change).

-If neither event name nor schedule are configured, explorer will display the current date instead.

 ## Publishing results to a remote server

 If the timing computer where Scoreboard is running has access to the Internet, the program can be set up to continuously upload results explorer contents to an FTP server whenever a new result comes in to have them served as a static website.
 This will allow the attendees to use their mobile data connectivity to access the results and to not be limited by the local event WiFi range.

 > [!NOTE]
-> The resulting website uses a local `.htaccess` file.
-Make sure the web server
+> The resulting website contains a local `.htaccess` file.
+Make sure the web
-> you're using supports mod_rewrite.
+> server you're using supports mod_rewrite.

 See Configuration below for more details.